shadowga/website/_docs/2/a-superapp.md

 abilities, and full access to grief logging plugins.
 Super Admins are also allowed to use some commands that are blocked to operators, such as `/tpo` and `/say`.

-This rank can be applied for by the default rank, however there are requirements that have to be met to obtain Super Admin.
+This rank can be applied for by the default rank; however, there are requirements that have to be met to obtain Super Admin.

 ## Requirements
 * You must have been active on the server for over thirty days (unless told otherwise by an Executive or higher).